DilanCF/ENEE447-notes/lecture notes/Lecture23.md

 ![alt text](img/Lecture23/image-23.png)

-open(file, r/w/etc.), what happens is since this is sitting in disk, eveyrtime it needs to know something about it it costs time.
-What we do is copy relevant info form storage and make a copy in kenrel memory
+open(file, r/w/etc.), what happens is since this is sitting in disk, every time it needs to know something about it it costs time.
+What we do is copy relevant info form storage and make a copy in kernel memory

 ![alt text](img/Lecture23/image-24.png)

 ![alt text](img/Lecture23/image-25.png)

-Using the smae API means is you have a single API to interact with the file system, does not matter what arrangement you use, you can use the same commands on files ???
+Using the same API means is you have a single API to interact with the file system, does not matter what arrangement you use, you can use the same commands on files ???

 ![alt text](img/Lecture23/image-26.png)

 ![alt text](img/Lecture23/image-27.png)

-How shuld the OS manitain a dirctory?
+How should the OS maintain a directory?
 * Directory is a part of a tree and a directory keeps track of the files underneath that file

-Dir has a place in a tre structur and keeps a list of files and subdirectories
+Dir has a place in a tree structure and keeps a list of files and subdirectories
 * Subject to change

 Operations